Resentment: How to Let Go

 Negative emotions fueled by feelings of resentment can lead to all kinds of negative thoughts and bitterness, and sometimes even to violence.
 But if we choose to follow God’s guidance in releasing resentment, we can put away mean-spirited emotions and behavior.

-In this Hub, I am going to discuss how God wants us, as Christians, to release feelings of resentment.
+In this article, I am going to discuss how God wants us, as Christians, to release feelings of resentment.
 We serve a God of extraordinary ways who desires that we work hard to make His ways, our ways.
 In fact, we're often amazed when we learn about how God desires that we handle many of the things we have to deal with as human beings.
 For example, sometimes, God's way, sometimes, is to add to our lives by subtracting something from it ( He'll allow something to be taken away, in order to give you something greater).
 And, He often multiplies by dividing (remember how Jesus fed the multitude with only a few loaves of bread and two fish?).
 God's ways are different from our ways.
-With this in mind, in this Hub I will discuss:
+With this in mind, in this article I will discuss:

 - How holding on to bitterness is bad for you.